John Garner

 Favorite running trail and why:

 Ute Valley park...
-I live 60' away and the rocks force me to pay attention to where I'm going.
+I live 60' away from the park.
+The rocks force me to pay attention to where I'm going.

 Favorite trail/mountain race and why: